Publish Information About an Asset

 file.
 This guide, which is targeted toward asset issuers, won’t cover the Validator Information

-The goal here is to walk through the sections of SEP-1 that directly relate to asset issuers, so you should use this guide in conjunction with that SEP to make sure you complete your bantu.toml
+The goal here is to walk through the sections of that directly relate to asset issuers, so you should use this guide in conjunction with that SEP to make sure you complete your bantu.toml

 correctly.
 The four sections we’ll cover: